-- (A) A third party seeking to join the case shall file a motion setting forth thereasons for the joinder along with a proposed copy of the motion for relief requested.
-The third party shall also deliver a proposed order granting the joinder to the Court. - (B) After the order granting the joinder has been signed by the judge, the third party shall file the motion for relief requested. - (C) All motions shall comply with Rule 2.08 and Rule 3.
+- (A) A third-party seeking to join the case shall file a motion setting forth the reasons for the joinder along with a proposed copy of the motion for relief requested.
+The third-party shall also deliver to the Court a proposed order granting the joinder. - (B) After the order granting the joinder has been signed by the judge, the third-party shall file the motion for relief requested. - (C) All motions shall comply with Local Rule 2.08 and Local Rule 3.